cobwebos/docs/articles/iot-edge/how-to-install-iot-edge-kubernetes.md

 ## <a name="next-steps"></a>后续步骤

-### <a name="deploy-as-a-highly-available-edge-gateway"></a>部署为高可用边缘网关
+### <a name="deploy-as-a-highly-available-edge-gateway"></a>Deploy as a highly available edge gateway

-Kubernetes 群集中的边缘设备可用作下游设备的 IoT 网关。 可以将其配置为可灵活地应对节点故障，从而向边缘部署提供高可用性。 若要在此方案中使用 IoT Edge，请参阅此[详细演练](https://github.com/Azure-Samples/iotedge-gateway-on-kubernetes)。
+The edge device in a Kubernetes cluster can be used as an IoT gateway for downstream devices.
+It can be configured to be resilient to node failure thus providing high availability to edge deployments.
+See this [detailed walkthrough](https://github.com/Azure-Samples/iotedge-gateway-on-kubernetes) to use IoT Edge in this scenario.